haranse/privlocR/README.md

 restauarant, while the second is only next to some unrecognized building.

-For information on downloading osm.pbf map data file manually from the web or using R, as well as advice regarding performance see the full tag workflow vignette.
+Additional information including other ways to download map data, as well as advice regarding performance see the full tag workflow vignette.

-\##Roadmap
+## Roadmap

 There are additional ways to obtain meaning from such data, including clustering (i.e., identifying that participants were at the same “place”